Yxuer/CoLiNa-Engine/README.md

   * `item`: the item which state is going to be changed.
   * `state`: the new state to give to the item.

 * `endGame`: this action tells the game engine to finish the game.
+It has no parameters.

+* `changeArea`: this action changes the current area of the player.
+The engine will throw an error if **the area to where the player is moved does not exist**.
+It has one parameter:
+  * `areaNane`: the name of the area to where the player is moved.

-It has no parameters
+* `examine`: this action prints the description of the current area.
+It has no parameters.

 ## Expanding the action set and modifying the engine